024 - How to Create a Wildlife-Friendly Yard

 |trumpet creeper||Campsis radicans||X||X|

-Photo Credits ordered by appearance
+Photo Credits by Appearance in Article

 - Flickr user “Dendroica cerulea”